Yahli-Alton/DataHack-Odiasay-Solar-Energy-Forecast/README.md

 ## About

-This is a data science project about developing a machine learning regression model to accurately predict the rate of solar output measured as a % of baseline of capacity.
+This is a data science project about developing a machine learning regression model to accurately predict the rate of solar output measured as power realtive to a baseline of capacity.
 The project was presented during April 2025 [DataHack](https://datahack.org.il/) @ [Odiasay](https://www.madaney.net/odyssey) hackaton.

 ## Data Collection